catmaid/CATMAID/sphinx-doc/source/tracing-training.rst

 This document allows trainees to move through a defined and comparable process to learn about CATMAID and tracing, as well as the dataset itself.

-A Trainer or the team lead would guide new trainees according to the above plan and track their progress using the different color codes above in the trainee's "swim lane".
+A Trainer would guide new trainees according to the above plan and track their progress using the different color codes above in the trainee's "swim lane".